Computer vision syndrome

 2. Computer glasses

 If the 20-20-20 rule is too easy to forget or is not doing enough to subside your Computer Vision and Digital Eye Strain symptoms (or if you are looking for increased protection!) then computer glasses are a positive step in a healthier direction for decreased eye discomfort, blurred vision, eye irritation, and increased visual ability.

-At Felix Gray, we specially designed lenses to absorb blue light while remaining clear and not affecting color perception or acuity.
+At Felix Gray, we specially designed lenses to absorb blue light while remaining virtually clear and not affecting color perception or acuity.
 We achieve this by taking a naturally occurring blue light filtering ocular pigment and combining it with our lens material and whitening components.
 Through this proprietary method, we've created a lens that is the perfect balance between fashion and function.
-Only at this point to do we apply a premium AR (anti-reflective, or anti-glare) coating on top, which eliminates glare white not working against the blue light filter.
+Only at this point do we apply a premium AR (anti-reflective, or anti-glare) coating on top, which eliminates glare without working against the blue light filter.

 Traditionally, other lenses are tinted a dark yellow to filter blue light.
 This has two disadvantages.
 First, your color perception is completely distorted because everything appears more yellow.
 Second, many consider yellow lenses to be aesthetically unpleasing.
 Some companies opt-out of the yellow filter and coat their lenses, instead.
 These coats look clear until you are facing a screen, at which point they appear blue as the coating is deflecting the blue light.
 Unfortunately, coatings are also less effective because they generally don't target the highest energy wavelengths of blue light.
 They also can chip, which defeats the purpose of blue light filtering computer eyewear.